umass-cs-377/377-exercise-kill-errors/README.md

 ## Part 1: Kill Command

 Last week, we learned about various commands to create and wait for new processes.
 Many of these tasks are accomplished through the user of a process ID (typically referred to as a "pid").
 Another use of a process ID is for the invoking the `kill` system call.
-As the name implies, this function _kills_ a process, terminating it immediately in the operating system[^1].
+As the name implies, this function _sends a signal_ to a process, some signals like `SIGQUIT1 will terminate the process immediately in the operating system[^1].
 As an example, please look at the following code:

 [^1]: More specifically, it removes it from the process list and deallocates all resources associated with it.